Davide-boop95/Cryptofinance/README.md

 5. A competition follows, and if the next block is mined on top of the honest block, then the selfish miner losses the rewards of his block and the attack cycle ends.
 6. And if the attacker or his allied honest miners, mine the next block, then they publish it, and the attack cycle ends again.

 Also we simulated this attack on both Bitcoin and BCash.
-Following plots show the revenue and profitibility of selfish mining attack based on attacker hash rate.
+Following plots show the revenue and profitability of a selfish mining attack based on attacker hash rate.

 ![3](https://user-images.githubusercontent.com/72521500/105478939-25975a00-5ca4-11eb-9cb9-ce2c0efcd389.jpeg)